mne-tools/mne-python/doc/manual/c_reference.rst

     into account and will represent the data on the cortical surface of the subject defined with this option.
-The stc files morphed to a single subject's cortical surface are used by mne_average_estimates to combine data from different subjects, see :ref:`CHDFDIFE`.
+The stc files morphed to a single subject's cortical surface are used by mne_average_estimates to combine data from different subjects.
     If morphing is selected appropriate smoothing must be specified with the ``--smooth`` option.
 The morphing process can be made faster by precomputing the necessary morphing maps with mne_make_morph_maps ,